Table of Contents

 I have tested this build on over 100 aurics (playing mostly with friends on voice, granted), and not only is it fun to play "party leader badass" but it always comes in #1 or #2 on boss damage and ranged elite kills, while also contributing considerably to overall damage dealt and horde mob kills via Shredder spam (see below).

 The first thing to talk about is the centre piece of the build, the Boltgun.
 You must treat the Boltgun as a sniper rifle with a secondary feature of being a rapid-fire grenade launcher.
 Do not treat it like a combat rifle or machine gun, that is counter to the tactical philosophy of this build (and perhaps even how FatShark intends the weapon to be used).
 Use the Boltgun to pick off gunners, snipers, and elite/special units far away from the party as your top priority, and always aim at chin level of your targets.
 The recent improvements to the Boltgun make landing headshots much easier, and with Reciprocity + Surgical, you are practically guaranteed a headshot critical on every shot as long as you aim for at least half a second.
-This will kill most enemies on Damnation in a single shot, and the ones you can't kill in one shot you either shouldn't be shooting (crushers & bulwarks), you ADS double-tap instead (reapers), or you mag-dump (monstrosities).
+This will kill most Auric enemies in a single shot, and the ones you can't kill in one shot you either shouldn't be shooting (crushers & bulwarks), you ADS double-tap instead (reapers), or you mag-dump (monstrosities).

 There are only three situations in which you do not ADS with the Boltgun.
 The first and most important is vs monstrosities.
 Move in close, use Voice of Command to stagger (if possible) and trigger For the Emperor! then mag-dump into the head or weakspot.
 This deals 35K dmg in 2 seconds in addition to the 3-4k possible dmg from bleed DoTs assuming the monstrosity lives longer than 5 seconds.
 The second is vs tight packs of gunners, shotgunners, or any pack of non-crusher/non-bulwark elites w mixed horde.
 A single mag-dump, when aimed properly at chest-head level, can kill a 8-12 elites in a single mag-dump.
 Only do this once you've practiced enough to be sure of your mag-dump aim control, otherwise simply grenade (see below).
 The third and final is vs distant groups of non-elite shooters and gunners to suppress them.
 Even a single hip-fire of two shots near a pack of ranged enemies is often enough to make them stop firing and either cower or seek cover, but I usually spray 5 or 6 bolts just to make sure, because when this needs to be done (rarely) party survival is more important than saving a few bolts.

 The next thing to talk about is the Focus Target! capstone.
 This is one of two linchpins of this build, and proper usage will not only help you one-shot the enemies you're supposed to kill, it provides a solid 12% flat dmg bonus to the entire party with a 100% up time once combat begins.
-You should bind Focus Target! to a key or mouse button you can easily press, since you'll be using it hundreds of times per mission and it needs to be something you automatically do before every shot.
+You should bind Focus Target! to a key or mouse button you can easily press, since you'll be using it frequently and it needs to be something you automatically do before every shot.
 You should begin every major combat with max stacks, because the first marked target killed will trigger Redirect Fire! for the entire team, and as long as you kill another target with Focus Target! before Redirect Fire!'s 10 second duration expires, the full dmg bonus carries over to the new 10 second duration.
 This means you do not have to wait for Focus Target! to reach max stacks between kills to keep the 12% flat dmg bonus rolling the entire fight!

 The other linchpin of this build is the almighty Shredder Frag Grenade.
 This is the most effective grenade in the game, as it has a huge radius, guaranteed stun/stagger on all enemies (even B'urgles if placed correctly), and applies a healthy amount of bleed stacks to everything in its extended radius (no fall-off like the explosion dmg).
 Always begin combat with at least one, if not two, well-placed grenades to stagger & soften up mixed hordes.
 Two Shredders will kill all regular horde mobs just from the bleed, and half-kill most elites (and will sometimes kill weaker elites and most specials).
 Most importantly is the Shredder's ability to stun/knockdown elites.
 This is the main way you deal with thick packs of bulwarks, crushers, maulers and ragers.
 The explosion interrupts charging attacks like crusher & mauler overheads and rager combos in addition to taking these enemies out of the fight for 3 to 4 seconds.
 This should give you and your party enough time to deal with them, especially if you have a melee power house on your team.
 While these grenades can be used to suppress/kill distant groups of ranged enemies, I recommend not doing this unless you're flush with grenades because the Boltgun is a faster, better way to do this, and costs much less in regards to resource management.
-Speaking of resource management, if used correctly Demolition Team will provide you with dozens of bonus grenades in a single mission (assuming it's top end content).
-You do this by making sure to always stay at 1 or 2 grenades, and if you ever hit your grenade maximum during combat, throw one at the earliest opportunity to make sure the next Demolition Team proc isn't wasted.
-If you use Demolition Stockpile in addition to Demolition Team, always stay at 1 grenade to not waste either talent's proc.
-I find Demolition Stockpile unnecessary for high-end play since Demolition Team always keeps me flush with Shredders.
-If you play easier content or just like the security of having regenerating grenades, there's nothing wrong with prioritising Demolition Stockpile in your build, even over Demolition Team if you prefer.

 Melee Options: While the combat knife and dueling sword are top tier melee weapons and fantastic at keeping you alive, I prefer the power sword for its ability to horde clear and deal high dmg to the few melee enemies I don't kill with the Boltgun.
 Despite its poor defensive abilities, I have mained the power sword for most of my career and have no trouble staying alive and 'dancing' with enemies.
 If you prefer another melee weapon, that's fine.
 I consider the melee weapon completely optional for this build, so use whatever you are comfortable with, just remember it needs to be good at quickly killing tough melee elites.